The Secretive UK Army Lab Where Poisons Are Hunted And Made

 The long history of secrecy surrounding the site has fuelled persistent rumours and conspiracies, including accusations of experiments on animals and humans.

-In 1999, police opened a probe into testing that may have endangered the life of soldiers without their knowledge.
+In 1999, police opened a probe into testing that may have endangered the lives of soldiers without their knowledge.

 Comments